-Located just an hour and a half north of the capital city, Shkodër (also written as Shkoder) is a stunning city nestled on the shores of Lake Shkodra at the intersection of three prominent rivers.
+Located just an hour and a half north of the capital city, Shkodër (also known as Shkoder) is a stunning city nestled on Lake Shkodra at the intersection of three prominent rivers.

-Standing in the ruins of Rozafa Castle, high up in the hills above the town, you look down on the quaint town streets and across for a supreme bird’s eye view of the impressively large Lake Shkodra.
-This is one of the best cities in Albania for a combination of wonderful nature, historic sites, great food and cultural immersion.
+Standing in Rozafa Castle’s ruins, high up in the hills above the town, you look down on the quaint town streets and across for a supreme bird’s eye view of the impressively large Lake Shkodra.
+This is one of the best cities in Albania for a combination of wonderful nature, historical sites, great food, and cultural immersion.

-Shkodra is a backpackers town with luxuries any traveler would appreciate.
-It hosts a variety of accommodation choices whether you want to stay under budget at a hostel or spoil yourself on a resort.
+A super-popular place to visit in Albania, Shkodra is a backpacker’s town with luxuries any traveler would appreciate.
+It hosts various accommodation choices, whether you want to stay under budget at a hostel or spoil yourself at a resort.

 These are our favorites in town: